apache/directory-fortress-core/README-QUICKSTART-DOCKER-APACHEDS.md

 cp build.properties.example build.properties
 ```

-* Seeds the fortress properties with defaults for apacheds.
+ * Seeds the fortress properties with defaults for ApacheDS usage.
  * [build.properties.example](build.properties.example) contains the default config for the apacheds docker image.
  * Learn how the fortress config subsystem works: [README-CONFIG](README-CONFIG.md).

 3. Run the maven install to build fortress and initialize config settings: